 2) Powerful Communication

-Concepts of communication from a leader’s angle should set outlook for performance and not power or position.
+Concepts of communication from a leader’s angle should set an outlook for performance and not power or position.
 Conveying the right message with the right attitude can win over hearts and minds.
 Powerful communication is the one that drives others to flock to a cause.
 Principally correct ways of communicating can produce no results unless the leader’s intention, objectives, and goals are clear.

-Leaders use two way and multi-channel of communication, unlike managers who use one-way communication and thrust the rules and regulations without need.
+Leaders use two way and multi-channel communication, unlike managers who use one-way communication and thrust the rules and regulations without need.

 Attending to problems professionally and listening to personal issues is a sign of a true leader, one who encourages and pushes team members to find ways to deal with situations.
 Motivate employees to share with you their concerns and wonderful experiences of being on your team.